zacharykane/kit/README.md

 ## Major features

+-   public files based off HTML5 Boilerplate
-* webpack & babel, configured for ES8 & PostCSS bundling & transpiling
+-   webpack & webpack-dev-server for bundling and local server development
-* babel setup for native es6 modules and es8 support
+-   Babel setup for native es6 modules and es8 support
-* CSSNext from PostCSS (includes Autoprefixer)
+-   PostCSS Preset Env from PostCSS (includes Autoprefixer)
-* ESLint & Stylelint for hinting/enforcement
+-   ESLint & Stylelint for hinting/enforcement
-* Tape for unit testing
+-   Tape for unit testing
-* Prettier to stave off needless (re)formatting
+-   Prettier to stave off needless (re)formatting
+-   browserlist for optimium and more realistic requirements
-* Editorconfig to hopefully hint at how I type
+-   Editorconfig to hopefully hint at how I type

 ## Further explanations